Efferent-Health/HL7-V2/README.md

 ![github](https://img.shields.io/github/stars/Efferent-Health/HL7-v2?style=flat&color=yellow)
 ![build](https://github.com/Efferent-Health/HL7-v2/actions/workflows/main.yml/badge.svg?branch=main)

-This is a lightweight library for building and parsing HL7 2.x messages, for .NET Standard, .NET Core, and .NET 5+.
+This is a lightweight library for composing and parsing HL7 2.x messages, for modern .NET applications.

 It is not tied to any particular version of HL7 nor validates against one.

 ## Table of Contents